-The TSH tells your thyroid to release more hormone when T3 & T4 aren’t at proper levels to compensate.
-Your TSH rises when your thyroid is underactive, and this is the main marker doctors use for determining hypothyroid on lab testing.
-A high TSH (over 2.5) means that the pituitary gland is releasing its hormone to overcompensate for abnormal T3/T4 levels, even though T3 & T4 can appear normal on lab test, a condition called subclinical hypothyroidism.
+The TSH tells your thyroid to release more hormone when T3 & T4 aren’t at proper levels to compensate, so your TSH rises when your thyroid is underactive.
+A high TSH (over 2.5) means that the pituitary gland is releasing its hormone to overcompensate for abnormal T3 & T4 levels, even though T3 & T4 can appear normal on lab test, a condition called subclinical hypothyroidism.

 Adrenals and female hormones impact the thyroid.
-I always say: nothing in the endocrine system malfunctions in isolation.
+I always say that nothing in the endocrine system malfunctions in isolation.
 That means your thyroid doesn’t just suddenly decide to crap out.
-Imbalances in brain chemistry, adrenal hormones, and sex hormones all contribute to hypothyroidism.
+Imbalances in brain chemistry, adrenal hormones, and sex hormones all contribute to hypothyroidism, as do nutrient deficiencies.
 That’s why I so often get women in my office who are taking synthroid or another thyroid hormone replacement and don’t feel any better.
 Taking thyroid hormone replacement doesn’t address the whole system and fix the underlying cause.

 What causes hypothyroidism?